chromaui/chromatic-docs/review.md

 }
 ```

 If you use a CI provider other than GitHub, you can still use an environment variable.
 Just make sure your CI is configured to also build forked branches.
-The `project-token` does not grant access to the project (it can only retrieve a strict set of insensitive data), but it does allow running new builds which count against your snapshot quota.
+The project token does not grant access to the project (it can only retrieve a strict set of insensitive data), but it does allow running new builds which count against your snapshot quota.

 ## Review the changes